 If something goes wrong and the custard does not set properly, just dissolve a little bit more corn flour with milk, add it to the custard and mix on the heat until it sets.
 If on the other hand it comes out very thick, just add more milk and mix.

-So, the second recipe is based on the above, with the only difference that I measured the ingredients properly.
+So, the recipe in the video is based on the above, with the only difference that I made a small batch with one cup milk.
 If you want to skip the egg whites, just add a little bit milk to replenish that amount.
 You can do that after the cream sets.
 Add milk gradually and mix, until it reaches the consistency that you like.

 The butter I added is for two reasons: First of all the milk I used in the second recipe was low fat milk, so I added it to make the cream richer.
 The other reason I add some butter, is that it makes the cream more smooth and shiny.
-So again, if you use whole milk, you can skip the butter.
+So again, if you use whole milk or heavy cream, you can skip the butter.

 While the pastry cream is cooling, cover it with cling film, so as to avoid a skin to form on the surface.